QUICK ESCAPE FROM SITE

 Other important legislative provisions for assistance to complainant/survivors

 • Legislation should require a free, 24-hour hotline that is accessible from anywhere in the country and staffed by persons trained in domestic violence issues.
-(Crisis Centers and Hotlines, StopVAW, The Advocates for Human Rights.)
+(Crisis Centers and Hotlines, StopVAW)

-• Legislation should mandate a shelter/safe space for every 10,000 members of the population, located in both rural and urban areas, which can accommodate complainants/survivors and their children for emergency stays and which will help them to find a refuge for longer stays.
-(UN Handbook, 3.6.1; and Shelters and Safehouses, StopVAW, The Advocates for Human Rights)
+• Legislation should mandate a shelter/safe space for every 10,000 population, located in both rural and urban areas, which can accommodate complainants/survivors and their children for emergency stays and help them to find a refuge for longer stays.
+(UN Handbook, ch.
+3.6.1; and Shelters and Safehouses, StopVAW)

-• Legislation should require long-term housing assistance for complainant/ survivors as they work to attain economic independence from the perpetrator.
+• Legislation should require long-term housing assistance for complainants/ survivors as they work to attain economic independence from their perpetrators.

 • Legislation should mandate a crisis centre for every 50,000 population, with trained staff to provide support, legal advice, and crisis intervention counseling for all complainants/survivors, including specialized services for particular groups such as immigrants.
-(UN Handbook, 3.6.1; and Crisis Centers and Hotlines, StopVAW, The Advocates for Human Rights)
+(UN Handbook, 3.6.1; and Crisis Centers and Hotlines, StopVAW)

 • Legislation should mandate access to free-of charge health care for immediate injuries and long-term care including sexual and reproductive health care, emergency contraception and HIV prophylaxis in cases of rape.

-• Legislation should mandate protocols and trainings for health care providers, who may be the first responders to domestic violence.
-Careful documentation of a complainant/survivor’s injuries will assist a complainant/survivor in obtaining redress through the legal system.
-In countries with mandatory reporting laws, legislation should require mandatory reporters to provide a full explanation of laws and policies to the survivor when a report is required.
+• Legislation should mandate the development of protocols and trainings for health care providers, who may be the first responders to domestic violence.
+Careful documentation of a complainant/survivor’s injuries will assist in obtaining redress through the legal system.
+In countries with mandatory reporting laws, legislation should require mandatory reporters to provide survivors with a full explanation of laws and policies when a report is required.

-(See also: Role of Health Care Providers, StopVAW, The Advocates for Human Rights; Confidentiality and Support, StopVAW, The Advocates for Human Rights; Screening and Referral, StopVAW, The Advocates for Human Rights; Documentation and Reporting, StopVAW, The Advocates for Human Rights; and Creating a Health Care Response, StopVAW, The Advocates for Human Rights.)
+See the Role of Health Care Providers, Confidentiality and Support, Screening and Referral, Documentation and Reporting, and Creating a Health Care Response, StopVAW, The Advocates for Human Rights.

-• Aid, including shelter, clothing and food, should also be provided for the children of complainant/survivors.
-(UN Handbook, 3.6.1)
+• Legislation should require that aid, including shelter, clothing and food, should also be provided for the children of complainant/survivors.
+(UN Handbook, ch.
+3.6.1)

-• Legislation should include provisions which provide for restitution or compensation to the complainant/survivor.
-(UN Handbook 3.11.5)
+• Legislation should include provisions that provide for restitution or compensation to complainants/survivors.
+(UN Handbook, ch.
+3.11.5)

 Where a victim of domestic violence suffers personal injuries or damage to property or financial loss as a result of the domestic violence, the court hearing a claim for compensation may award such compensation in respect of the injury or damage or loss as it deems just and reasonable.